Influenza

 How is influenza transmitted?

-Influenza can be prevented by annual vaccination.
-In Canada, the National Advisory Committee on Immunization (NACI) recommends that all Canadians older than six months get a flu shot.
+Back to topThe chance of getting influenza can be reduced by receiving an annual vaccination.
+In Canada, the National Advisory Committee on Immunization (NACI) recommends that almost all Canadians older than six months get a flu shot.
+While the vaccine is not 100 percent effective, it can lower the chance of having severe complications.
+Discuss any concerns with your healthcare provider.

 The influenza vaccine is highly recommended for the following people due to a higher risk of hospitalization:

-• People of any age who are residents of nursing homes and other long-term care facilities.
+- People of any age who are residents of group living settings, including nursing homes and other long-term care facilities.

-• People with health conditions such as diabetes, cancer, heart disease, lung disease, obesity, etc.
+- People with health conditions such as diabetes, cancer, heart disease, lung disease, obesity, kidney disease, blood disorders, etc.

 Are there other ways to prevent the infection?

-• Clean commonly touched surfaces such as door knobs, or light switches.
+- Clean commonly touched surfaces such as door knobs, taps, elevator buttons, or light switches.
 Regular household cleaners and disinfectants are appropriate.

 Good personal hygiene practices will reduce the risk of infection.
 However, the most effective method of prevention is vaccination.